-- (1) All other compensation is comprised of parking costs and/or fitness program membership allowance. - (2) Comprised of parking and fitness membership allowance only. - (3) Comprised of parking only. - (4) All share-based incentive awards listed in the table above are RSUs granted under the RSU Plan.
-Fair value of the RSUs was calculated using the volume weighted average trading price of the common shares of the Company on the TSX calculated over the five trading days immediately preceding the date of grant.

-- (5) Michael Cinnamond was appointed Senior Vice President of Finance and CFO on April 1, 2014.
-From July 1, 2013 until April 1, 2014, Michael Cinnamond served as Senior Vice President of Administration of the Company. - (6) Reflects the amount earned from July 1, 2013, the date of Mr. Cinnamond's hire, until December 31, 2013. - (7) The "grant date fair value" of option-based awards has been determined by using the Black-Scholes model.
-This value is the same as the fair value established in accordance with generally accepted accounting principles and was determined using the following assumptions: share price volatility of 58.5%, an expected life of 3.0 years and a risk-free interest rate of approximately 0.5%.
-The Black-Scholes model is the industry standard and accordingly is useful for comparative purposes. - (8) Mr. Lytle served as Vice President, Africa until February 22, 2016 when he was promoted to Senior Vice President, Operations.
+- (1) All share-based incentive awards listed in the table above are RSUs granted under the RSU Plan.
+Fair value of the RSUs was calculated using the volume weighted average trading price of the common shares of the Company on the TSX calculated over the five trading days immediately preceding the date of grant. - (2) The "grant date fair value" of option-based awards has been determined by using the Black-Scholes model.
+This value is the same as the fair value established in accordance with generally accepted accounting principles and was determined using the following assumptions: share price volatility of 61.5%, an expected life of 3.2 years and a risk-free interest rate of approximately 0.7%.
+The Black-Scholes model is the industry standard and accordingly is useful for comparative purposes. - (3) Comprised of cash bonuses.
+Amounts indicated for the year ended December 31, 2016 were earned during fiscal 2016 but paid in April 2017. - (4) All other compensation is comprised of parking costs and/or fitness program membership allowance. - (5) Comprised of parking only. - (6) Comprised of parking and fitness membership allowance only. - (7) Michael Cinnamond was appointed Senior Vice President, Finance and CFO on April 1, 2014.
+From July 1, 2013 until April 1, 2014, Michael Cinnamond served as Senior Vice President, Administration of the Company. - (8) William Lytle served as Vice President, Africa until February 22, 2016 when he was promoted to Senior Vice President, Operations.